 - Cigarette Burns: Remove using a dampened piece of steel wool.

-- Heel Marks: Remove using steel wool and floor cleaning, rubbing the spots vigorously.
+- Heel Marks: Remove using steel wool and floor cleaner, rubbing the spots vigorously.

 - Ink: Use a floor cleaner and steel wool to thoroughly wash the area and attempt to remove the stain.
 If it is still there, sand down the spot and refinish.